 You need to be over 8 years old and be able to swim.
 Wear your own swimsuit (you are provided with wetsuits to change in to at the office before you depart in the minibus), and bring a towel for drying off afterwards.

-Canyoning runs daily at 9am and 3pm between May and September, and there is a wealth of providers in the Bohinj/Bled region.
+Canyoning runs daily at 9am and 3pm between May and September.
+If you fancy a family canyoning adventure near Lake Bohinj, there is a wealth of providers in the Bohinj/Bled region.

 * All costs and details accurate summer 2018